-- 5.1.4 When a potential intermunicipal issue comes to the attention of either municipality relating to a technical or procedural matter, such as inadequate notification or prescribed timelines, misinterpretation of Plan policies, or a clerical error regarding the policies of this Plan, either municipality's Land Use Bylaw, or any other plan affecting lands in the Plan area, it will be directed to the administrators of each municipality.
-The administrators will review the technical or procedural matter and if both administrators are in agreement, take action to rectify the matter. - 5.1.5 Should either municipality identify an issue related to this Plan that may result in a dispute that cannot be administratively resolved under Section 5.1.4 or any other issue that may
+5.1.4 When a potential intermunicipal issue comes to the attention of either municipality relating to a technical or procedural matter (such as inadequate notification or prescribed timelines, misinterpretation of Plan policies, etc.) or a land use or policy issue affecting lands in the Plan Area, it will be directed to the administration of each municipality.
+Administration will review the technical, procedural or policy matter and if both administrations are in agreement, take action to rectify the matter.